IGreatlyDislikeJavascript/bootstrap-tourist/README.md

 ### Wait for an element to appear before continuing tour
+With thanks to @lukaszmn for adding functionality to wait for elements not yet added to the DOM

 Sometimes a tour step element might not be immediately ready because of transition effects etc. This is a specific issue with bootstrap select, which is relatively slow to show the selectpicker dropdown after clicking.

+A step element might also not be visible because it does not exist in the DOM yet, because it hasn't been created by another plugin or your code.

-Use delayOnElement to instruct Tour to wait for **ANY** element to appear before showing the step (or crapping out due to missing element).
-Yes this means the tour step element can be one DOM element, but the delay will wait for a completely separate DOM element to appear.
+Use delayOnElement to instruct Tour to wait for **ANY** element to appear (== become visible) in the DOM before showing the step (or crapping out due to missing element).
+This means the tour step element can be one DOM element, but the delay will wait for a completely separate DOM element to appear.
 This is really useful for hidden divs etc.

 Use in conjunction with onElementUnavailable for robust tour step handling.
-By default this element must be present in DOM, but it should be hidden.
-If you want to wait for a new element to appear, use the `includeHidden` option.
+If delayOnElement.maxDelay timeout is reached, Tourist will call onElementUnavailable function as defined in the step or globally.
+If onElementUnavailable is not defined for the step or globally, the step will be skipped.

-delayOnElement is an object with the following:
+delayOnElement is an object with the following signature:
 ```
 				delayOnElement: {
 									delayElement: "#waitForMe", // the element to wait to become visible, or the string literal "element" to use the step element
 									maxDelay: 2000, // optional milliseconds to wait/timeout for the element, before crapping out.
 If maxDelay is not specified, this is 2000ms by default,
-									includeHidden: false // optional, false if the element is already in the page, or true if the element will appear later
 								}
 ```